 From there, you can edit elements of the site, add in or remove certain features, and adjust the layout.
 As one of the people we got to test Wix ADI put it:

-“It’s a lot easier to get a site together [than on Wix’s Editor] because it gives you everything and it’s very easy to pull your social media through.
-If you’re not comfortable or don’t have a creative mindset that [Wix ADI] is a lot easier to do.”
+“It’s a lot easier to get a site together [than on Wix Editor] because it gives you everything and it’s very easy to pull your social media through.
+If you’re not comfortable or don’t have a creative mindset then it [Wix ADI] is a lot easier to do.”

-Both products are really user-friendly but for the easiest option, it has to be Wix ADI.
+Both products are really user-friendly but for the easiest option, and both being Wix products you know you’ll have the easiest builder on the market.
+But purely for ease and speed the winner here has to be Wix ADI.

-You’ll also have access to Wix’s extensive app market where you can use both their in-house apps, or third-party ones.
+You’ll also have access to Wix’s extensive app market where you can use both its in-house apps, or third-party ones to boost your sites capabilities.
 In a nutshell, Wix Editor lets you edit everything and anything about your website.